NativeScript/nativescript-cli/CONTRIBUTING.md

 The CLI documentation is what you see when running the `tns help` command.
 This documentation is distributed as part of the CLI package and is generated from the *.md files that can be found in <a href="https://github.com/NativeScript/nativescript-cli/tree/master/docs/man_pages" target="_blank">man_pages folder</a>
 The output of the documentation is html static pages that are generated on post install hook of the CLI installation.
-In addition, documentation generation is trigger every time there is no html article for the respective help command that is executed.
+In addition, documentation generation is triggered every time there is no html article for the respective help command that is executed.

 In order to see a change applied in your development workspace after editing the *.md files, you can use the `tns dev-generate-help` command.
 This will trigger regeneration of all html files on your local environment.
 Mind that you need to run from the /bin folder of the nativescript_cli.